Lucknow - Kanpur Expressway

 Overview

 The Lucknow Kanpur Expressway, officially designated National Expressway 6 (NE-6) and also called the Awadh Expressway, is a 63-kilometre, six-lane access-controlled road connecting Shaheed Path in Lucknow to Azad Chauraha near Kanpur's Ganga Bridge.
-Notified in the Gazette of India in December 2020 and built by NHAI at a project cost of approximately Rs 4,700 crore, the corridor cuts through 42 villages across Lucknow and Unnao districts.
+Notified in the Gazette of India in December 2020 and built by NHAI (National Highways Authority of India) at a project cost of approximately Rs 4,700 crore, the corridor cuts through 42 villages across Lucknow and Unnao districts.
 This page maps the expressway's alignment on 1acre's GIS layer, identifies the active growth pockets along the Lucknow Kanpur Expressway land corridor, and flags the on-ground risks buyers are encountering right now.

 Red Flags Buyers Are Ignoring Along the NE-6 Corridor